An Experiment in Intervals – II

 The hauntings of empire and its failed utopias continue to resound in its architectures.
 A lone figure inhabits this space, drawn by the nostalgia and romanticism of its promises as materialised in its decay.

-Tskaltubo, translating to ‘living water’, is a region of Georgia famous for its bathhouses and sanatoriums, many of which were built during the Soviet occupation of X. Today these grand emporiums stand abandoned, some housing the so-called Internally Displaced Peoples involuntarily moved off their lands in X, others acting as sites for local contraband and touristic indulgence.
+Tskaltubo, translating to ‘living water’, is a region of Georgia famous for its bathhouses and sanatoriums, many of which were built during the Soviet occupation.
+Today these grand emporiums stand abandoned, some housing the so-called Internally Displaced Peoples involuntarily moved off their lands, others acting as sites for local contraband and touristic indulgence.
 Enveloped in mildew, the swell of forestland commences its reclamation of these sites.

 In ‘Architecture from the Outside’, Elizabeth Grosz explores the impossibility of architectural utopias and raises the potentiality of spaces of ‘inbetweenness’, or intervals: sites of transition, where experiments in spatial and temporal arrangements form possibilities of alternate futurities.
 Drawing on Irigiray’s feminist conception, the Interval can be seen as a mode of inhabitation – a subversion of the containment imposed by patriarchal paradigms and their architectures of excess (Monstrous Architectures).